Roger Sainsbury (engineer)

 Roger Sainsbury (born 11 June 1940) is a British civil engineer.
 He spent much of his career with the construction contractor Mowlem, including work on Immingham Oil Terminal and the Natwest Tower.
 He rose to become a director of the firm and was responsible for Mowlem’s participation in the creation of the Manchester Metro and for the company’s role as creator and developer of London City Airport.
 Sainsbury left Mowlem in December 1995 and subsequently devoted much time to the Institution of Civil Engineers (ICE), being president for the 1998-9 session.
 Sainsbury resigned his membership of the Institute in 2001, becoming the first president to take such a step, "because the way in which its affairs are conducted is, in my view, not compatible with its position of trust to its membership."

+From March 2023, Roger has been a founder of the Deprived Pensioners Association, established to fight for justice for Pension Protection Fund (PPF) members lacking fair indexation.

 Early life and career

 Roger Sainsbury was born in Hitchin in Hertfordshire.
 From 1959 to 1962 he read engineering at Keble College, Oxford, and then began his career as a designer at consultants Rendel, Palmer and Tritton.

 Sainsbury also worked as project engineer and later as project director on the construction of the Natwest Tower which was completed in 1980.
 For this project he devised a 36m-high temporary propping system that automatically adjusted itself to compensate for changing compression and thermal strains.
 Sainsbury was subsequently promoted to director of Mowlem.
 With a colleague he was named joint winner of the 1979 Construction News Man of the Year award for his work on the tower.

 During this time the company was working on a renovation of a London town house.
 Sainsbury received a legal letter from a neighbouring property complaining about noise disturbance that ended: "In considering your response, we think you should be aware that our client is British Petroleum and that this house is the chairman's London residence.
 We mean what we say".
 Sainsbury's reply ended "In considering your response, we think you should be aware that our client is HRH The Crown Prince of Saudi Arabia".
 The matter was dropped by British Petroleum.

 In 1982 Sainsbury was promoted to become a director of the main board of Mowlem.
 He had responsibility for approving the company's bids for the construction of the Queen Elizabeth II Bridge at the Dartford Crossing (opened 1991) and the Manchester Metrolink (opened 1992).
 He was involved in the decision-making process to increase the length of the runway at London City Airport to allow its use by the British Aerospace 146 regional jet; the project, which Mowlem bid for and won, was completed in 1992.
 Sainsbury left the company in 1995 and subsequently became more involved in the Institution of Civil Engineers (ICE).